How to Become a Data Scientist in India

 What Are the Benefits of Being a Data Scientist?

-How Do You Get Into Big Data?
+How Do You Get Into Data Science?

 1. Computer Science